pe2mbs/pyforwarder/README.md

 # forwarder a raw socket proxy with optional SSL/TLS termination and trace capability
-With this tool you can intercept communication between a server an a client.
-Its specially handy for tracing/debugging communication from a client to server, reverse engineering a protocol stack.
+With this tool you can intercept communication between server and client.
+Its specially handy for tracing/debugging communication from client to server, reverse engineering a protocol stack.

 For your own Python script with minor change the traffic is routed to forwarder.